sean3z/cncnet-api/README.md

 Players can be created using the PUT `/ladder/:game/player/:player` endpoint.
 This endpoint expects a JSON request body containing at least `username`, `password` and `email` fields.
 Other fields to help uniquely identify players can be added but, are currently ignored.

 After a player has been created, they can then proceed to login using the GET `/auth/:game` endpoint.
 This is accomplished over [basic HTTP authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
-An example request would look similar to the following
+An example login request would look similar to the following

 ```shell
 $ curl -isu Tahj:MySecretPassword http://localhost:4007/auth/ts